-Customer research is important if you want to improve.
-Understanding who your existing customers are and how they make decisions is key to attracting new ones.
+The greatest source of product feedback is not hidden; it is closer to you than you imagine.
+You’re thinking about improvements if you’re looking for feedback, right?
+Customer research is essential if you want to improve.
+Understanding your existing customers and how they make decisions is key to attracting new ones.

-Problems require solutions and businesses need to map out both.
-But there exists a gap between what kind of information businesses use to make product or design solutions.
+Problems require solutions, and businesses need to map out both.
+But there exists a gap between what kind of information businesses use to make a products or design solutions.

 Businesses tend to rely heavily on their own experiences and assumptions.
-Customer experiences and feedback is often left out from the process.
+Customer experiences and feedback is often left out of the process.
 Consumer research is not taken into account.

 New products and features tend to fail this way because there are no consumer insights to back these decisions.

 Instead, companies will start getting feedback after launch.
-This is too late because existing customers might become frustrated because the product is not usable or find creative ways to work around any friction.
+This is too late because existing customers might become frustrated.
+After all, the product is not usable or find creative ways to work around any friction.

-This can also lead to more drop-offs and smaller conversion rates.
-Months of development is concluded with fixing errors while paying customers are troubled by user errors and obstacles.
+This can also lead to more drop-offs and lower conversion rates.
+Months of development are concluded with fixing errors while paying customers are troubled by user errors and obstacles.

 Fixing errors after launching a product can be 100 times more costly than doing so during development.
 Redesigning to fix usability errors after launch will absorb much of your precious development resources, especially when you’re on a time crunch.